VinnyE/linked-blog-starter-md/publish/The path to flourishing is not as obvious or brightly lit as paths promising immediate rewards.md

 ---
-title: The Path to Flourishing
+title: "The path to flourishing is not as obvious or brightly lit as paths promising immediate rewards"
 created: 2023-06-11
 ---